michaelfaran/The-ACFSA-V2.0-Analyte-Classification-and-Feature-Selection-Algorithm/README.md

     Notes: values reflect the decision rule in use (_QDA or _Vor) and the inflation/buffer settings; near-zero values indicate very low estimated error for that class at that step.
   - supertitle: The dataset/run title you provided (also used as the .mat filename).
 - eliminated_one.mat: cell array logging removed sensors in order.

-Refer to the upcoming paper for more details: "The ACFSA V2.0: Analyte Classification and Feature Selection Algorithm" by Michael Faran, Minyeong Yoon, Soo-Yeon Cho, and Gili Bisker [1].

 ## References:
 [1] Faran, Michael, et al. “The ACFSA V2.0: Analyte Classification and Feature Selection Algorithm.”
 Manuscript submitted (2025).